 COVID-19 State of Local Emergency Extended; Face Coverings Mandate Still in Effect

-Hillsborough County, Fla.
-(Oct.
-15, 2020) - Hillsborough County has extended its state of local emergency enacted in response to the COVID-19 coronavirus pandemic.
-The declaration includes a mandate that face coverings must be worn in indoor locations of businesses, with certain exceptions.
+Hillsborough County has extended its state of local emergency enacted in response to the COVID-19 coronavirus pandemic.
+In addition, the mandate that face coverings must be worn in indoor locations of businesses, with certain exceptions, remains in effect.

-Commissioners will discuss the state of local emergency and other COVID-19 issues at their next virtual regular meeting on Wednesday, Oct.
-21, at 10:15 a.m.
+Commissioners will discuss the state of local emergency and other COVID-19 issues at their next regular meeting on Wednesday, Dec.
+2.

 Get Connected.
 Stay Alert.